websauna/websauna/docs/source/narrative/misc/messages.rst

 For an HTML message example please see :ref:`nag tween example <nag-tween>`.

-For advanced usage see :py:fund:`websauna.system.core.messages.add`.
+For advanced usage see :py:func:`websauna.system.core.messages.add`.

 Rendering
 =========